Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Necessity and Sufficiency

-In a recent paper, \citet{mothilal2020_unif} build on probabilistic concepts of necessity and sufficiency to critique popular XAI tools, proposing a new feature attribution method with some purported advantages.
-We improve on this work in several respects.
-First, we evaluate feature \emph{subsets}, rather than individual predictors, allowing us to detect potential interaction effects.
-Second, we consider not only cases in which features are mutually independent, but also more realistic settings in which dependencies between predictors are present.
+Rather than insisting on any particular interpretation of necessity and sufficiency, we propose a general framework that admits logical, probabilistic, and causal interpretations as special cases.
+Whereas previous works evaluate individual predictors, we focus on feature \emph{subsets}, allowing us to detect and quantify interaction effects.
 Our formal results clarify the relationship between existing XAI methods and probabilities of causation, while our empirical results demonstrate their applicability to a wide array of tasks and datasets.